nodejs/Release/GOVERNANCE.md

 For releasing on LTS release lines, releasers must:

-* Be added as members of the GitHub [LTS team](https://github.com/orgs/nodejs/teams/lts)
 * Fully release at least one Current Node.js release; for practice, and to help promote the new GPG key to the user ecosystem prior to it being required to verify an LTS release

 ### SSH key guidance